 Tina Huang is serving as a fellow in artificial intelligence policy for a member of Congress with a leadership role in AI issues.
-As a Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET), where she focuses on the U.S. AI workforce and the strategic implications of military use of AI.
+As a Research Analyst at Georgetown’s Center for Security and Emerging Technology (CSET), she has focused on the U.S. AI workforce and the strategic implications of military use of AI.
 Previously, she worked on a variety of national security topics at the Government Accountability Office, the Council on Foreign Relations, International Centre for the Study of Radicalisation, and Georgetown University.
 Tina is also the curriculum development specialist for Girl Security, where she creates modules aimed at teaching young girls about national security topics and careers, and an Advisory Board Member of the DC Carnegie New Leaders with the Carnegie Council for Ethics in International Affairs.
 Tina holds an M.A. in Security Studies from Georgetown University and a BA in International Studies from Emory University.